vexide/website/src/content/docs/controller.md

 During a match, one or two controllers can be used to control the robot.
 We'll refer to these controllers as the _primary controller_ and the _partner controller_.
 Having a partner controller is optional, but it can be useful for controlling additional functions of your robot.
 These two controllers are connected together with a smart cable.

-# Getting a reference to a `Controller`
+# Getting a controller

 We already talked about the [peripherals API](/docs/peripherals) earlier as providing a safe way to interact with the V5 Brain's peripherals.
-Using it, you can access the controller as follows:
+Using it, you can access the controller safely as follows:

 ```rs
 // @fold start